Submissions

 The body of the paper includes:

-• Overview of the scope and relevance of the research, especially with regard to previous advancements in related fields
+• Introduction, overview of the scope and relevance of the research, especially with regard to previous advancements in related fields

-• Methods, with the elements (ie. research design, duration, choice of subjects, processing, statistical tools used) written as concisely as possible and avoiding too detailed descriptions of methods that have already been published
+• Materials and Methods, with the elements (i.e. research design, duration, choice of subjects, processing, and statistical tools used) written as concisely as possible and avoiding too detailed descriptions of methods that have already been published.

-• Results, Discussion and Conclusion, containing an objective and concise presentation of findings, with clear interpretations from which main conclusions are derived, the latter emphasizing the contribution of the scientific research and its socio-economic or theoretical/academic implications
+• Results, Discussion and Conclusions, containing an objective and concise presentation of findings, with clear interpretations from which main conclusions are derived, the latter emphasizing the contribution of the scientific research and its socio-economic or theoretical/academic implications.

-- A Figure or Image should have a caption and typed separately (not on the figure area).
+• A Figure or Image should have a caption and typed seperately (not on the figure area).
 Figures and images are to be sequentially numbered as well.
 They have to be cited in the text.
 These display items must be created at a minimum resolution of 300 dpi.
-For fuzzy or pixelized figures and images pasted on the text, authors are required to send the original file of the item.
+For fuzzy or pixelized figures and images pasted on the text, authors are required to send the original files of the item.

-- As much as possible, do not create equations as pictures.
+• As much as possible, do not created equations as pictures.

-The SPJRD generally uses the APA format both for parenthetical citations and Reference citations.
+The SPJRD generally uses the APA format both for parenthetical citations and reference citations.
 All sources/citations in the text must appear in the reference list.
-Authors are requested to check all references for completeness, such as author names, title of article, journal or book title, publisher, volume and issue numbers, pages from journal papers, year, and other reference details according to the type of material.
-Sample lists of APA-style references are available online.
+Authors are requested to check all references for completeness, such as author names, title of article, journal or book title, published, volume and issue numbers, pages from journal papers, year, and other reference details according to the type of material.
+Sample list of APA-style references are available online.

 Book Reviews can contain 600-700 words double-spaced.
 Manuscripts are written in English.
 Its sole display item is the front cover of the book.

 Author name is sequenced First, Middle Initial, Last.
-Omit academic titles and degrees attached to the name.
-Write your institutional affiliation instead.
+Omit academic titles and degree attached to the name.
+Write the institutional affiliation insted.
 A Book Review is written by a sole author.

 A Book Review essay begins by readily stating the main theme/topic/argument of the book.
 Included as well is the aim of the author for writing the review, and in certain cases may state the scope or boundaries of the review.

 Details are placed in the body to elaborate on this main theme, topic or argument.
-If there is a need to write about the contents of the book, the author should do this concisely, if only to use the contents to elucidate on the theme or topic.
-Think of an audience for whom the book is going to be useful or for whom the contents might hold interest, mentioning as well its strengths and weaknesses especially as a possible resource.
-Inform your audience why this book is unique and even indispensable in your field of study.
+If there is a need to write about the contents of the book, the author should do this concisely, if only to use the contents to eluciate on the theme or topic.
+Think of an audience for whom the book is going to be useful or for whom the contents might hold interests, mentioning its strengths and weaknesses as well especially as a possible resource.
+Inform the audience why the book is unique and even indispensable in the field of study.
 An author may go so far as to say how the book has changed his or her views after reading the material.
-On the other hand, constructively critique it of its weaknesses, providing a fair and balanced opinion.
-Ensure that your claims are substantiated and not just completely based on the reviewer's own ideas or philosophy.
-Avoid as well making a review which is devoted to telling your audience what the author should have written rather than the one that was written.
+On the other hand, contructively critique it of its weaknesses, providing a fair and balanced opinion.
+Ensure that claims are substantiated and not just completely based on the reviewer's ideas or philosophy.
+Avoid as well making a review which is devoted to telling the audience what the author should have written rather than the one that was written.

-In conclusion, state categorically your recommendation to the books would-be users, making a general statement of your assessment of both its accomplishments and weaknesses.
+In conclusion, state categorically recommendation to the book's would-be-users, making a general statement of assessment of both its accomplishments and weaknesses.

 Privacy Statement